StellarSt0rm/dotfiles/README.md

 > It also has to import `./<hostname>-hardware.nix` (Copy from `/etc/nixos/hardware-configuration.nix`).

 > [!NOTE]
-> It's recommended to setup SSH and GPG keys, use `git submodule update secrets` and read the [instructions](/secrets/README.md).
+> It's recommended to setup SSH and GPG keys, use `git submodule update --init secrets` and read the [instructions](/secrets/README.md).

 # Connecting to a network
    1. Make a new wpa_supplicant config (`nano /tmp/wpa.conf`) and write to it: